brombal/sqltags/README.md

   /* ... */
 });

-// Create the sql tag, using the mysql driver and your connection: const sql = new SqlTag(client);
+// Then create the sql tag using your connection: const sql = createMySqlTag(client);
 ```

 For documentation on the driver-specific setup, check out their readme pages: